eclipse-vertx/vert.x/core_manual_groovy.md

 ## Deploying a module programmatically

-You can also use `deployVerticle` to deploy an installed module, for example:
+You should use `deployModule` to deploy a module, for example:

-    container.deployVerticle("mailer", config)
+    container.deployModule("vertx.mailer-v1.0", config)

-Would deploy an instance of the out-of-the-box mailer module (see the modules manual) with the specified configuration.
+Would deploy an instance of the `vertx.mailer` module with the specified configuration.
+Please see the modules manual for more information about modules.

 ## Passing configuration to a verticle programmatically